mousamdhakal/Project-management-system/README.md

 1. **Env** Create a .env file inside the 'project-management-backend' folder of the following format:

   ![Environment setup example](env_setup_example.png)

+  It is highly recommended to create a new database for this project so that the table names do not conflict.

   Put database credentials for your postgres database in variables with `DB_` prefix, `5022` as PORT which will be the port used by connected frontend application and enter some secret value for `JWTSECRETKEY` which will be used for JSONwebtokens.